nervosnetwork/ckb-demo-ruby/docs/how-to-write-contracts.md

 #### Load Transaction

-If we have the following snippet in a Ruby contract:
+If we have the following snippet in a Ruby script:

 ```ruby
 tx = CKB.load_tx